Venezuelan opposition leader denounces official ‘persecution’

 Venezuelan opposition leader Maria Corina Machado, barred from running in presidential elections this year, accused the authorities of intimidation Tuesday as thousands marched in support of the government.

-Machado published photographs on social media of her party’s headquarters sporting graffiti with the slogan “Bolivarian Fury” — the name of a plan launched by Maduro as he denounces alleged “terrorist” attempts against him.
+Machado published photographs on social media of her party’s headquarters sporting graffiti with the slogan “Bolivarian Fury” — a rallying cry launched by Maduro as he denounces alleged “terrorist” attempts against him.
 It is taken from the country’s full name: the Bolivarian Republic of Venezuela.

 On Monday, authorities in Caracas said they had arrested 32 civilians and soldiers involved in an alleged US-backed plot to assassinate the president, and implicated Machado in it.